Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 ### Role Creation, GRANTS and SQL Variables

-Now that we understand System Defined Roles, let's begin leveraging them to create a Test Role and provide it access to the Customer Loyalty data we will deploy our initial Snowflake Horizon Governance features against.
+Now that we understand System Defined Roles, let's begin leveraging them to create a Test Role and provide it access to the Customer Order data we will deploy our initial Snowflake Horizon Governance features against.

 We will use the Useradmin Role to create a Test Role
 ```